 A Connection is the general term used for the four types of physical interconnections that may be applied between child board designs (modules) in multi-board schematic documents.
-The Connection types are Cable, Direct, Harness, and Wire.
+The Connection types are are Wire, Direct Connection, Cable and Harness.

 In the below properties listing, options that are not available as default settings in the Preferences dialog are noted as; 'Properties panel only'.

 Designator – specifies the schematic identifier for this Connection.

 Use the button to toggle its visibility in the schematic and the button to toggle the value's ability to be edited.

 Select the font link (eg: Times New Roman...) to access and edit the Designator's font settings, attributes and color.
 Select the Other option to set auto-positioning (Designator centrally alongside the Connection line).

 Number of Connections (Properties panel only) – reports the number of individual connections in the currently selected Connection.